dandean/element-pants/README.md

-Element Additions
+Element Pants
 ================================================================================

-**Element Additions** extends the DOM Element API, making it easier to use.
+**Element Pants** can extend the DOM Element API, making it easier to use.
 You may find this offensive... luckily I don't care about your feelings on the matter.

 Should I Use This?
 --------------------------------------------------------------------------------